Old English grammar: Class III

-Though it was once much larger, containing many verbs which later became class II, only four verbs still belonged to this group by the period of written texts: habban ("to have"), libban ("to live") seċġan ("to say"), and hyċġan "to think."
+Though it was once much larger, containing many verbs which later became class II, only four verbs still belonged to this group by the period of written texts: habban ("to have"), libban ("to live") seċġan ("to say"), and hyċġan "to think".
 Each of these verbs is distinctly irregular, though they share some commonalities.

 Preterite-present verbs

 The preterite-presents are verbs whose present tenses look like the past tenses of strong verbs.
-This resemblance is not an accident: they descend from old Proto-Indo-European stative verbs, which normally developed into the past tense of the Germanic languages.
+This resemblance is not coincidental, since they descend from Proto-Indo-European stative verbs, which normally developed into the past tense of Germanic languages.
 The preterite-present verbs are an exception to this development, remaining as independent verbs.
 For example, the first-person present of witan ("to know") originally meant "I have seen", referring to the state of having seen, and by implication "I know".
-At some point well before Old English, these verbs were given their own past tenses by tacking on weak past endings, but without an intervening vowel.
+At some point well before Old English, these verbs were given their own past tenses by adding weak past endings, but without an intervening vowel.
 This lack of an intervening vowel then led to alternations in the consonants, and sometimes vowels as well.

 There are only a dozen preterite-presents, but most are among the most frequent verbs in the language.
 They are magan ("can"), sċulan ("should/must/to owe"), mōtan ("may"), þurfan ("to need"), witan ("to know"), cunnan ("to know/know how"), ġemunan ("to remember"), durran ("to dare"), āgan ("to own"), dugan ("to be useful"), ġenugan ("to suffice"), and unnan ("to grant").

 In spite of heavy irregularities, these can be grouped into four groups of similarly conjugated verbs: